2015 / Silent Wing Records

 Journey Home begins with “Sweetness,” a lovely piece that says as much with the spaces between the notes as it does with the notes themselves.
 Relaxed and soft-spoken, it sets the mood for the album, which is consistently quiet and easy-going.
 “Black River” is also very smooth and calm with freely-changing tempos and a dreamy feel.
 “Journey Home Awakening” is sometimes melodic, but is mostly on the ambient side with graceful open spaces between many of the musical thoughts.
 If possible, “Journey Home Breath” is even more open, expressing musical thoughts freely and spontaneously - almost conversationally.
 “Journey Home Echoes” is one of the most subtle tracks of the album, perhaps expressing how a guitar whispers.
 “Journey Home Arrival" has the feeling of completion and resolution yet retains the quiet charm of the previous tracks.
 “Grandpa’s Hands,” while remaining in the quiet mode, tells a story that overflows with love and reflection.
 More melodic than the other tracks, it also has occasional “percussive” effects played on the body of the guitar.
 The gently-flowing “Be” spills over with warmth and encouragement, and is a bit livelier than most of the other tracks - a favorite.
 The album closes with a shorter reprise of the opening “Sweetness.”

 Journey Home is a wonderful introduction to Raphael Groten and his music!
-The album is available from CD Baby and iTunes.
+The album is available from CD Baby, iTunes and Amazon.
 Recommended!